appclacks/mirabelle/site/mirabelle/content/_index.md

 I would like to thank all Riemann maintainers and contributors for this amazing tool.

-Mirabelle uses the same protocol than Riemann.
+Mirabelle supports the same protocol than Riemann.
 It means all Riemann tooling and integrations should work seamlessly with Mirabelle (which also contains a lot of new features).

 Mirabelle also provides an HTTP API and natively supports receiving metrics in [Prometheus remote write](https://prometheus.io/docs/operating/integrations/) format.
-See the [API documentation](/api/#prometheus-remote-write) for more information.
+See the [API documentation](/api/#prometheus-remote-write) for more information about Prometheus integration.

+It also supports Opentelemetry traces as input.

 ## Streams clocks, real time, continuous queries